rburgst/focustimetracker-gatsby-e91ea/src/pages/index.md

     grid_items:
       - title: Right When You Need It
         title_align: left
-        content: >-
+        content: >
-          See all of your appointments, work meetings and life events in one place so you know exactly where you need to be at any given time.
+          Track all of your time spent on different customers, projects and tasks.
         content_align: left
         actions:
           - label: Learn More